Microgreens for Weight Loss: Indian Diet-Friendly Options

 Fenugreek (Methi) Microgreens

 Calories: Around 4–6 per 25 g.
 Benefits: Traditionally used for digestion; fibre and mild bitterness may support appetite control.
+Read our complete fenugreek microgreens benefits guide for detailed nutrition research and Indian recipes.
 In Indian meals: Use in paratha stuffing, over dal, or in curd bowls.
 Buy fenugreek microgreens or grow from methi seeds.

 Amaranth Microgreens